Rav-Kiran123/Secure_Communication_Between_IOT_Devices_Using_RSA/README.md

 ## 4) Enter Y and then enter your Username and Password you had given before and then enter whatever message you want to send to the IOT Server
 <img width="926" alt="clientm" src="https://github.com/Rav-Kiran123/Secure_Communication_Between_IOT_Devices_Using_RSA/assets/89346194/c31b69ac-c0da-4391-b55b-ab549cf79514">

-## 5) We see that the server which is the iot device recives the message.
+## 5) We see that the server which is the iot device receives the message.
 We can also send the message from the iot device to the client.
 <img width="960" alt="iotr" src="https://github.com/Rav-Kiran123/Secure_Communication_Between_IOT_Devices_Using_RSA/assets/89346194/86b6052c-0233-43c1-b099-5bc92eb7f950">